Measuring the ROI of your CRM System19 Feb 2024

 ROI stands for Return on Investment and essentially is a measurement of how much bang you’re getting for your buck.
 In the CRM world, people use ROI measurements to assess if their system is cost effective.

 When calculating the ROI of your CRM system, you need to know two things:

 - What do you get back? (and is it better than before you had this system?)

 The first bit is usually pretty easy.
 You know what you’re paying for your subscription and additional costs.

 It’s the second bit that gets a bit tricky.

 Before I delve into the different ways you can measure the ROI of your CRM system, I’d like to talk a bit first about why you’d want to measure it at all.

 Do you need to measure ROI?

 The short answer is: well, yes.
 As a business owner or manager, you want to make sure that no penny is being wasted.

 The long answer, however, is a bit more nebulous.
-A lot of businesses use CRM systems to make themselves more efficient.
+A lot of businesses use CRM systems to make themselves more efficient (although there are other goals).
 And being more efficient and effective is often measured more as a feeling rather than cold hard calculations.